Ecuador Flag

 Property acquisition costs in Ecuador are normally paid by the seller to the real estate agent.
 Legal fees are not set by the government but paid according to the negotiation of the parties involved.
 Registration fees are also paid when documents are recorded in the Registry of Property.

-The whole process of registering a property can be completed in around 21 days.
+The whole process of registering a property can be completed in around 27 to 45 days in Ecuador.

 Footnotes to Transaction Costs Table